padrinobook/padrinobook/01-introduction.md

       Your bundle is complete!
 Use `bundle show [gemname]` to see where a bundled gem is installed.

-Let's open the file `app/app.rb` (this is like the root controller) and insert the following:
+Let's open the file `app/app.rb` (think of it as the root controller of your app) and insert the following:

 {: lang="ruby" }